 1) Call the candidate and ask whether the time you’re calling is a good time to talk.

 2) If so, quickly deliver the decision your hiring team has come to.
 Don’t beat around the bush.

-3) Ask whether they to want to hear feedback.
+3) Ask whether they want to hear feedback.
 From our experience, a candidate has never turned this opportunity down.

 4) Don’t sugarcoat anything—deliver the additional feedback honestly.
 Ask candidates how the feedback sounds to them.
-It allows for an opportunity for them to reflect.
+It allows an opportunity for them to reflect.